-- Units in investment funds (= investment funds and open-end investment companies) pursuant to InvFG which comply with the provisions set out in Directive 2009/65/EC (UCITS) may each be purchased up to an overall amount of 20 % of the fund assets where these funds do not invest more than 10 % of the fund assets in units in other investment funds. - 2.
-Units in any single investment fund pursuant to § 71 (2) in combination with § 77 (1) InvFG which do not wholly comply with the provisions set out in the Directive 2009/65/EC (UCI) and whose exclusive purpose is - for joint account and in accordance with the principle of risk spreading to invest publicly procured monies in securities and other liquid financial investments and - whose units are, at the request of the unitholders, repurchased or redeemed at the direct or indirect expense of the assets of the investment fund may each be purchased up to 20 % of the fund assets, but not exceeding 30 % of the fund assets overall, where
+- Together with funds pursuant to the following item 2, units in investment funds (= investment funds and open-end investment companies) pursuant to InvFG which comply with the provisions set out in the Directive 2009/65/EC (UCITS) may be purchased up to an overall amount of 10 % of the fund assets where these funds do not for their part invest more than 10 % of their fund assets in units in other investment funds. - 2.
+Units in any single investment fund pursuant to § 71 (2) in combination with § 77 (1) InvFG which do not wholly comply with the provisions set out in the Directive 2009/65/EC (UCI) and whose exclusive purpose is - for joint account and in accordance with the principle of risk spreading to invest publicly procured monies in securities and other liquid financial investments and - whose units are, at the request of the unitholders, repurchased or redeemed at the direct or indirect expense of the assets of the investment fund may together with funds pursuant to the above item 1 be purchased up to an overall amount of 10 % of the fund assets where